MAKING PUBLIC POLICY: THEORY AND PRACTICE - 2022/3

 The learning and teaching strategy is designed to:

 Introduce students to some of the key concepts in public policy analysis and to enable them to discuss these theories with contemporary case studies of policy areas in preparation for carrying out their own independent research on a piece of public policy.
+This module helps students develop resilience and resourcefulness in tackling real-world problems, develop sustainable thinking in terms of the impact of public policies, enhance their global and cultural capabilities in drawing examples from various local, national and international contexts and learning new transferable skills to enhance their digital capabilities and acquire tools for employment prospects in relevant sectors of policy analysis.

 The learning and teaching methods include: